IR-Agent: Expert-Inspired LLM Agents for Structure Elucidation from Infrared Spectra: Introduction

 To this end, we propose \proposed, a novel LLM-based multi-agent framework specifically designed to emulate expert analytical processes and seamlessly incorporate various types of knowledge into the structure elucidation workflow based on IR spectra.
 Rather than relying on a single LLM to process all types of knowledge at once, our framework adopts modeling with specialized sub-agents tailored to each type of knowledge.
 More specifically, we design a multi-agent framework composed of the following: (1) a \textbf{Table Interpretation Expert} that performs table-guided absorption analysis to extract local structural information from the target IR spectrum; (2) a \textbf{Retriever Expert} that identifies similar spectra from spectra databases to provide global contextual structural information; and (3) a \textbf{Structure Elucidation Expert} that produces the final structure prediction by integrating the analyses from both expert agents, each contributing complementary information for complete structure elucidation.
-This integrative analysis within a multi-agent framework enables efficient molecular structure elucidation by extracting relevant information from each knowledge source and performing collaborative reasoning.
+This integrative analysis within a multi-agent framework enables effective molecular structure elucidation by extracting relevant information from each knowledge source and performing collaborative reasoning.
 A further appeal of \proposed~is its flexibility: when new knowledge becomes available, the system does not need a complete redesign or retraining.
 Instead, it can be easily extended by incorporating the additional information through updated prompts to guide the agent’s reasoning process.
-Our main contributions in this study are as follows: \begin{itemize}[leftmargin=.1in, itemsep=1pt, parsep=1pt, topsep=0pt] \item We introduce \proposed, a novel multi-agent framework for molecular structure elucidation from infrared (IR) spectra.
-This framework models expert-driven IR spectrum analysis processes and is designed to be highly extensible. \item While each agent specializes in a specific aspect of IR spectrum analysis, their complementary roles enable an integrated analysis process, thereby improving molecular structure elucidation from IR spectrum. \item Through extensive experimentation, we show that our proposed framework not only improves baseline performance on experimental IR spectra but also exhibits strong adaptability to diverse types of chemical information.

-\end{itemize} To the best of our knowledge, this is the first work to leverage the LLM agents framework for molecular structure elucidation from IR spectra.
+Our main contributions in this study are as follows: \begin{itemize}[leftmargin=.1in, itemsep=1pt, parsep=1pt, topsep=0pt]